 A simple gauge can be used to check the tread depth.
-If the tread depth has decreased below the minimum allowable, the tires must be replaced.
+If the tread depth has decreased below the minimum permitted, the tires must be replaced.

 1. Low tire pressure